 Of course, if a couple wants to put some serious planning into a bash for friends and family, that’s absolutely their prerogative.
 But I do wish more people felt like they had the option of starting off their marriage in whatever way they want.
 Perhaps the best way to combat the pressure to plan a traditional wedding is to encourage people to share tales of their scrappy, haphazard paths to marriage–an antidote to the world of expensive tulle gowns, elaborate hand-crafted centerpieces, and other features that supposedly signal the weighty import of the wedding day.

-The next morning, I wasn’t sure whether I was really engaged or not.
-My mind screeched: How can that be something you don’t know?
 In my own experience, at least, happy marriages often follow from humble beginnings.
 The fateful night I went to the TGI Friday’s, I did not have great expectations for the evening.
 (Who would?)
 I was there on an awkward, nearly silent Craigslist date.
 I’d recently been dumped by my college boyfriend and was so heartbroken I’d moved back in with my parents in my hometown.
 As far as I was concerned, life couldn’t get much worse.

 Then my old high-school boyfriend, Chris, walked in.
 I nearly ducked under the table.
 He and I hadn’t spoken in at least four years.
 But two nights later, he called to say that we should hang out.
 We got a drink, and afterward, he showed me around the little house he’d just bought.
 We were sitting on his couch, nursing another beer, when he asked me, “What do you think?”